 Development, the right way

-We are led by a Steering Committee representing national, regional, local and community voices and organizations that work on issues of equity, opportunity, affordability, health, culture, and climate resilience.
-This group identifies and sets actionable priorities for our work, in conjunction with site-based and cross-site Community Tables (CT) and Working Groups (WG).
+Elevated Chicago is led by a Steering Committee representing national, regional, local and community voices and organizations that work on issues of equity, opportunity, affordability, health, culture, and climate resilience.
+This group identifies and sets actionable priorities for our work, in conjunction with site-based and cross-site Community Tables and Working Groups.

 What it is, what it was